 Attention

 Bunnies need attention, just like we need attention.
 They crave it.
 When we have a litter of bunnies, we commit to holding and giving those bunnies attention every day until they go to a new home.
 This is so important so that they know humans are safe.
-It is also important that they are introduced to other animals in the home and loud noises such as a vacuum cleaner.
-Here are some items you can get to play with your bunny and encourage activity for them.
+They must also be introduced to other animals in the house and loud noises, such as a vacuum cleaner.
+Here are some items to play with your bunny and encourage activity.

 If you have any questions, do not hesitate to reach out and ask.
 Ultimately, bunnies need love, food, water, and room to grow.
 I know you will not regret getting a bunny.
 They are my favorite small animal pet to have.